Cimicifuga racemosa. Family: Ranunculaceae

 Medically valid uses

-There are no valid medical uses for black cohosh.
+There are no proven medical uses for black cohosh.

 Black cohosh is most often used to treat symptoms of menopause.
 These include hot